 With structure comes a sense of security.
 Financial therapist, Amanda Clayman, advises setting up regular slots in your day for checking in on your money – just like you do with brushing your teeth or practising a hobby.

-Most of us only think about money when there’s a problem, and so it becomes associated with those negative thoughts, even before you’ve seen your balance.
+Most of us only think about money when there’s a problem, and so it becomes associated with those negative thoughts.
 By building money into your daily routine, you can decouple money from stress.
-So, check in everyday, even if you’re feeling fine.
-And hey, seeing that you’re on track with your budgets might start to create that feel-good buzz of a positive relationship with your money.

 7. Check yourself before you check your bank balance